 This page tells you how many questions you got right, and your overall score.
-Pink background designates incorrect answers, and the correct answers are shown (if the instructor allows this) in highlighted rectangles.
+Red background designates incorrect answers, and the correct answers are shown (if the instructor allows this) with green check marks.
 The website is able to grade multiple choice and true-false answers, but essay questions have to be graded by the instructor.
 That may take up to a week after the due date.